gr0uch/monkey-router/README.md

 # Monkey Router

-Tree-structured router that traverses all of the branches of a route and invokes each of the intermediate route handlers.
+Monkey router is a tree-structured router that traverses all of the branches of a route and invokes each of the intermediate route handlers.
 Works also in Node.js for single route dispatching.

 ```
 $ npm i monkey-router --save